-With what gladsome songs shall we hymn the choir of the venerable ones who were gathered together by grace into a single company of faith: the steadfast ramparts of the Faith, the champions and servants of the Trinity, the luminaries enlightening the whole world, the pillars of the Church, whom the Trinity hath crowned with wreaths of glory, as proclaimers of the Spirit and denouncers of those who waged war against the Spirit?
+With what gladsome songs shall we hymn the choir of the venerable ones who were gathered together by grace into a single company of faith: the steadfast ramparts of the Faith, the champions and servants of the Trinity, the luminaries enlightening the whole world, the pillars of the Church, whom the Trinity hath crowned with wreaths of glory, as proclaimers of the Spirit and denouncers of those who wage war against the Spirit?

-Setting at naught every threat of the heretics, ye denounced their rank falsehood, taking your stand upon the tower, O ye twenty-six steadfast fathers, confessing that the Spirit proceedeth from the Father, as the Savior saith, O wise ones; and receiving a blessed end through fire, O glorious crown-bearers, ye have gone up into the heavens, where ye now pray for all.
+Setting at naught every threat of the heretics, ye denounced their lofty-minded delusion, taking your stand upon the tower, O ye twenty-six steadfast fathers, confessing that the Spirit proceedeth from the Father, as the Savior hath said, O wise ones; and receiving a blessed end through fire, O glorious crown-bearers, ye have ascended up into the heavens, where ye now pray for all.

-Glory ..., of the venerable martyrs, in Tone VI:
+Glory ..., in Tone VI:

-Come ye today, and, forming a spiritual choir with the Monastery of Zographou, let us piously hold festival, and gloriously honor the venerable triumph of the twenty-six, saying: Rejoice, divinely assembled regiment who feared not the roaring fire and consumed the tinder of the heretics!
-Rejoice, ye who in the midst of the fire, like the youths in Babylon, reduced the error of the pope to ashes and proclaimed the equality of honor of the Hypostases of the Trinity!
+Come ye today, and, forming a spiritual choir with the Monastery of Zographou, let us piously hold festival, and gloriously honor the venerable triumph of the twentysix, saying: Rejoice, divinely assembled regiment who feared not the roaring fire and thereby consumed the tinder of the heretics!
+Rejoice, ye who in the midst of the fire, like the youths in Babylon, reduced the error of the pope to ashes, proclaiming the equality of honor of the Hypostases of the Trinity!
 Rejoice, ye who clearly explained the divine Spirit, O teachers of pure Orthodoxy!
-Angels arrayed in white crowned your heads, and the faithful have been gladdened, established firmly upon the foundation of the Truth.
+Angels arrayed in white crowned your heads, and the faithful, established firmly upon the foundation of the Truth, have thereby been gladdened.
 O valiant warriors of Christ, intercessors for the Monastery of Zographou and its vigilant guardians: pray ye for us who celebrate your memory.

-Both now ..., Dogmatic Theotokion, in the same tone:
+Both now ..., Dogmatic Theotokion, in Tone VI: